Code of Professional Conduct

 * Record all financial transactions accurately and promptly.

-* Provide reports and other information that is accurate, complete, relevant, timely and understandable.
+* Provide reports and other information that is accurate, complete, relevant,

 * Do not offer patients discounts or write/offs without proper approval.